domenico-piol/rh-crossclusternetworking/README.md

 ## Red Hat Service Interconnect (Skupper)
 Red Hat Service Interconnect - or Skupper - solves the problem of enabling communication (on Layer 7) and service discovery between different types of application environments.
 Between Kubernetes clusters and/or other types of application environments, such as virtual machines and bare-metal servers.

-Other than e.g. Submariner, Skupper is a high-performance lightweight AMQP message router.
+Other than e.g. Submariner, Skupper is a high-performance lightweight AMQP (Advanced Message Queuing Protocol) message router.
 So it uses a messaging system instead of VPN tunneling.
+Hmmm... you remember the declared obsolete ESB (Enterprise Service Bus)?

 See Instructions for the demo [here](skupper/README.md)

-## Federated Istio
+## Red Hat Federated Service Mesh (Istio)
 See Instructions for the demo [here](istio/README.md)